How a Fake News Story Triggered Paresh Rawal's Outburst Against Arundhati Roy

 The actor and his supporters in the BJP and on social media say he was reacting to Arundhati Roy’s recent comments on Kashmir.
 But she never even made them in the first place.

-New Delhi: Fake news about a non-existent interview Arundhati Roy supposedly gave during a recent trip to Srinagar that never happened is responsible for BJP MP and actor Paresh Rawal’s outrageous tweet – now deleted – against the author and activist which ignited a Twitter war between those who backed his comment and those who denounced him for advocating violence.
+New Delhi: Fake news about a non-existent interview Arundhati Roy supposedly gave during a recent trip to Srinagar that never happened is responsible for BJP MP and actor Paresh Rawal’s outrageous tweet against the author which ignited a Twitter war between his supporters and those who denounced him for advocating violence.

 In a live debate on CNN-IBN on Monday night, the anchor Bhupendra Chaubey said Rawal’s tweet had been provoked by an interview Roy gave and flashed the Facebook page that Rawal had tweeted when he began what would be a series of rants against Roy.